No one needs to fear about CAA, NPR: Maha CM Thackeray after meeting PM Modi

 Sources said the leaders discussed the functioning of the state government.
 "Talking about NPR and Census...the census happens every 10 years and it is important that it takes place.
 I have assured all the citizens of my state that no one's right will be taken away.

-"An atmosphere is being created about NRC that it is going to be dangerous for Muslims.
-People have to stand in queue for proving their citizenship," he said, adding "it's not so".
+"An atmosphere is being created about NRC that it is going to be dangerous for Muslims," he said.
 Thackeray said the NPR is also not to drive anybody out of the country.

 "Chief minister Thackeray has his own view over the issue.
 We have voted against CAA.
 We have a coalition government in Maharashtra and we will have a discussion on it soon," NCP leader Sharad Pawar had said earlier this week, giving an indication of differences over the issue.
 Thackeray, however, ruled out any discord.